openego/eGo/doc/theoretical_background.rst

    :align: center

-eTraGo's Theoretical Background
+eTraGo's theoretical Background
 ===============================

 Learn more about eTraGo's theoretical background of methods and assumptions `here <https://etrago.readthedocs.io/en/latest/theoretical_background.html>`_.

-eDisGo's Theoretical Background
+eDisGo's theoretical Background
 ===============================

 Learn more about eTraGo's theoretical background of methods and assumptions